 - Get multiple quotes before you commit to a policy.

 Note: Be open, complete, and honest in your application.
-If the company finds out about a non-declared pre-existing condition, for example, they can cancel your cover.
+For example, if your insurer finds out about a non-declared pre-existing condition, it can cancel your coverage.

 Spanish public health insurance covers these people:

-- Employees / Freelancers / Self-employed workers – All must pay into the social security system and are eligible for public care.
+- Employees / Freelancers / Self-employed workers – All must pay a social security contribution for access.

-- Spanish citizens not in one of these groups.
+- Spanish citizens that are not in one of these groups.

 Public Health Services include: